Automate Code Signing with Jenkins, AWS KMS, and Signtool

 Import-Certificate -FilePath "C:\Users\Administrator\Desktop\intermediate2.cer" -CertStoreLocation "Cert:\LocalMachine\CA\"

-• Generating a digest with SignTool
+• Generating digest of your Executable file with SignTool

-• Signing with AWS KMS
+• Signing digest with AWS KMS

-• Adding timestamp (http://timestamp.globalsign.com/tsa/advanced)
+• Adding timestamp from GlobalSign’s Timestamp Server

 #!/usr/bin/env python3